Agent Lifecycle Toolkit (ALTK): Reusable Middleware Components for Robust AI Agents: Toolkit Approach

 \subsection{Pre-tool: SPARC - pre-execution validation}

-In enterprise settings, semantically wrong tool calls may waste API quota, corrupt external state, or trigger irreversible actions.
+In enterprise settings, semantically incorrect tool calls may waste API quota, corrupt external state, or trigger irreversible actions.
 Production agents need an inline runtime mechanism that decides whether a specific call should even be allowed to execute.
 SPARC is a component that works at the pre-tool lifecycle stage.
-Based on the message history, the provided tool specifications and any candidate tool calls, SPARC performs Syntactic validation, Semantic validation, and Transformation validation.
+Based on the message history, the provided tool specifications and any candidate tool calls, SPARC performs \textit{syntactic} validation, \textit{semantic} validation, and \textit{transformation} validation.
 Syntactic validation is rule-based and catches non-existent tools, unknown arguments, missing required parameters, type mismatches, and JSON-schema violations.
 Semantic validation uses one or more LLM judges to assess function-selection appropriateness, parameter grounding, hallucinated values, value-format alignment, and unmet prerequisites.
 Transformation validation handles format or unit mismatches (for example, date, currency formats) and performs automatic conversions as demanded by the tool specifications.
 The output of the component identifies whether tool call is invalid.
-If the tool call is invalid, identified issues and suggestions for remediation are provided.
+If the tool call is not valid, SPARC identifies issues and suggests remediation.